dotfortun/discrete_math/sections/formal_logic/index.md

 |  F  |    T     |

 ### If $\rightarrow$ Then
+`If ... then` is only false if the left side of the operator is `true` and the right side is `false`.
+You can rephrase this as "if $X$ is true, then $Y$ must be true".
+This one is a little tricky, because `if ... then` is always `true` if the lefthand side is `false`.

+Example:
 - `If cats are awesome then dogs are awesome`
 - $C \rightarrow D$